hashicorp/vault/website/source/guides/identity/approle-trusted-entities.html.md

 }
 ```

-### Step 5: Put the SecretID Token Into a Chef Data Bag
+### Step 5: Save the Token in a Chef Data Bag

 At this point, you have a client token generated for Terraform and another for
-Chef server.
-For the sake of simplicity, you can put it in a Data Bag and this
+Chef server to log into Vault.
+For the sake of simplicity, you can put the
+Chef's client token (`secretid-token.json`) in a [Data
-is OK because this token can ***only*** retrieve `SecretID` from Vault which is
+Bag](https://docs.chef.io/data_bags.html) which is fine because this token can
-not much of a use without a corresponding `RoleID`.
+***only*** retrieve `SecretID` from Vault which is not much of a use without a
+corresponding `RoleID`.

-Now, create a Chef Data Bag and put the `SecretID` token along with the rest of
+Now, create a Chef Data Bag and put the `SecretID` token (`secretid-token.json`)
-the metadata.
+along with the rest of its metadata.

 ```bash
 $ cd /home/ubuntu/vault-chef-approle-demo/chef/